metason/SpatialReasoner/README.md

 ## Spatial Reference Systems

 The interpretation of some predicates of spatial relations are depending on the frame of reference.
 E.g., predicates such as left, right, in front, and at back have different meaning in different reference systems.
 Additionally, in English language the semantic of spatial predicates is sometimes vague and it is hardly possible to distinquish between terms and their synonyms (e.g., over, above, ontop).
 Therefore, the meaning of all spatial predicates used in the Spatial Reasoner library are clearly specified.
-Although the ordinary meaning of the terms has been taken into consideration, the specification in the Spatial Reasoner library might not corrspond with its daily use in spoken English language.
+Although the ordinary meaning of the terms has been taken into consideration, the specification in the Spatial Reasoner library might not correspond with its daily use in spoken English language.

 The interpretation of spatial predicates and their corresponding relations are only valid in specifc reference systems: